Phebalium distans: Conservation status

-This phebalium is classified as "critically endangered" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and as "endangered" under the Queensland Government Nature Conservation Act 1992.
+Phebalium distans is classified as "endangered" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and as "endangered" under the Queensland Government Nature Conservation Act 1992.
 The main threats to the species include vegetation clearing, road maintenance, urban development and weed invasion.
+Future threats which may affect this species include genetic erosion due to in-breeding and mining operations.